Test Drive: Unlimited series (2006–present)

-Test Drive Unlimited, developed by Eden Games and released in 2006 and 2007, features an open world modeled after the Hawaiian island of Oahu.
-Its sequel Test Drive Unlimited 2 was released in 2011 and includes both Oahu and the Spanish island of Ibiza.
+Test Drive Unlimited, released in 2006 for Xbox 360, and in 2007 for Windows, PlayStation 2, and PlayStation Portable, features an open world modeled after the Hawaiian island of Oʻahu.
+Its sequel Test Drive Unlimited 2 was released in 2011 and includes both Oʻahu and the Spanish island of Ibiza.

 A spin-off title called Test Drive: Ferrari Racing Legends was developed by Slightly Mad Studios and published by Rombax Games under license from Atari, in celebration of the 65th anniversary of Italian sports car manufacturer Ferrari, featuring Formula One, sports cars, and rally cars.
 The game was heavily based upon technology developed for Shift 2: Unleashed, and shares little with the Unlimited series.

 In 2016, French publisher Bigben Interactive (later renamed Nacon) acquired the Test Drive intellectual property from Atari, with plans to revive the franchise.
 In 2018, Bigben acquired French racing game developer Kylotonn, with Roman Vincent, president of Kylotonn suggesting they were working on the next installment of Test Drive.

 In April 2020, Nacon filed a trade mark to the Intellectual Property Office for Test Drive Solar Crown, the last two words referring to the Solar Crown in-universe racing competition series featured in Test Drive Unlimited 2.
 The full title of the next game in the series is Test Drive Unlimited Solar Crown.
 The Kylotonn-developed game would feature a 1:1 recreation of Hong Kong Island and later expanded to Ibiza.